Ke'Bryan Hayes Preview, Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks ninth in MLB.

-- The Phillies have the 11th-ranked team ERA among all MLB pitching staffs (4.04).
+- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.02).

 © 2023 Data Skrive.
 All rights reserved.